 Just before I joined the BGC Board, I retired from the position of Executive Director of WEF.
 The photograph here is of me (in red) surrounded by the members of the WEF Board standing next to the Mississippi in New Orleans.
 It’s certainly been enlightening to serve a not-for-profit organization in a different capacity and to bring to the role a strong belief in the value of organizations like BGC and the impact good governance and visionary leadership can have.
 I am grateful for the experience, indebted to our hardworking staff, team, and my Board colleagues, and am grateful to each of you for the vital work you do every day and for your commitment to high standards of professional competence.

 Public Member, BGC (Board for Global EHS Credentialing)

 The BGC blog is intended to serve as a professional discussion of the challenges faced by our certificants and a celebration of their accomplishments.
 Comments in support of that goal are welcome.
-This is not a general discussion forum and negative comments or airing of grievances will not be posted.
-If you have any comments, concerns, or other issues not covered by the blog, please email Info@GoBGC.org.
+It is not a general discussion forum and negative comments or airing of grievances will not be posted.
+If you have any comments, concerns, or other issues not covered by the blog, please email [email protected].
 Thank you.